 Assembly Bill (AB) 52 was introduced on December 6, 2010, and is pending consideration by the state Legislature.
 AB 52, attached, expands California's rate review authority by requiring prior approval from the DMHC and the CDI before a health plan or insurer can increase rates charged to policyholders or subscribers, beginning January 1, 2012.
 Rates requiring prior approval include health care premiums, copayments, or deductibles.
+This bill has passed the California State Assembly and is currently under review in the California State Senate.
 However, until the passage of the bill, the two Departments still lack authority to deny, disapprove, or require prior approval for rate increases.